trifectatechfoundation/teach-rs/content/mods/A-foundations/topics/trait-objects/slides.md

 - Type erasure
 - Not all traits work:

-*Traits need to be 'Object Safe'*
+*Traits need to be 'dyn compatible'*

 ---
 layout: default
 ---

-# Object safety
+# dyn compatible

-In order for a trait to be object safe, these conditions need to be met:
+In order for a trait to be 'dyn compatible', these conditions need to be met:

-- If `trait T: Y`, then`Y` must be object safe
+- If `trait T: Y`, then`Y` must be dyn compatible
 - trait `T` must not be `Sized`: *Why?*
 - No associated constants allowed*
 - No associated types with generic allowed*